andrewkeller/seano-formatter-qa-notes/docs/seanoViews.rst

         QA uses this section to perform QA, and also as a "diff" to update their own test plan archives.

-        This field is a single large reStructuredText blob.
+        This field is a single large Markdown blob.
 Explaining details is good.
         Assume that QA has zero knowledge of *what* to test, but that given that knowledge, they know *how* to test it.
 Be specific in descriptions;
         avoid generalizations when practical.
 Be as technical as you want.
         If QA has questions, they'll ask you.

 Generating Group A Views